SystemsApproach/ops/monitor.rst

 6.3 Distributed Tracing
 -------------------------

-Tracing is the third leg of the monitoring toolkit.
-Tracing is challenging in a cloud setting because it involves following the flow of control for each transaction across multiple microservices.
-The good news is that instrumenting a set of microservices involves activating tracing support in the underlying language runtime system, rather than asking app developers to insert extra lines of code into their programs.
+Execution traces are the third source of telemetry data.
+Tracing is challenging in a cloud setting because it involves following the flow of control for each user-initiated request across multiple microservices.
+The good news is that instrumenting a set of microservices involves activating tracing support in the underlying language runtime system—typically in the RPC stubs—rather than asking app developers to explicitly instrument their programs.

 The general pattern is similar to what we've already seen with metrics and logs: the running code is instrumented to produce data that is